 Importance of Summer Internship Program

-A summer Internship is important because it can present you with new skills and opportunities that you would not receive otherwise.
-Interns not only gain technical knowledge within the industry of their choice, but they also learn how to interact with professionals in a workplace setting, and develop essential soft skills like time management, organization, adaptability, problem-solving, and teamwork.
+A summer internship is important because it can present you with new skills and opportunities that you would not receive otherwise.
+Interns not only gain technical knowledge within the industry of their choice, but they also learn how to interact with professionals in a workplace setting and develop essential soft skills like time management, organization, adaptability, problem-solving, and teamwork.

-- Tests industry knowledge
+- Internships test industry knowledge

 - Helps you figure out your interests